voandy/reuser/README.md

 Views
 - default.pug
 - nav.pug
-- sing-up.pug
+- sign-up.pug
 - login.pug

-Routes
+- dashboard.pug (for login testing purpose only, have not been fully implemented yet)

+Routes:
+For API server:
-- Get user by email: /user/email/:email
+- GET user by email: /user/email/:email
-- Get user by id: /user/id/:id
+- GET user by id: /user/id/:id
-- Post a new user: /user
+- POST a new user: /user

+For front-end server:
+- GET to login page: /login
+- POST to login page to sign-in: /login

+- GET to sign-up page: /sign-up
+- POST to sign-up page to register a new user: /sign-up

+- GET to dashboard page: /dashboard

 Controllers
 - user-controller.js